 Langtang Valley Trek is a trekking area around the central Himalayas of Langtang region which is one of the most popular trekking destinations apart from Annapurna region and Everest region.
 Langtang Valley falls in the second largest and the first national park in Nepal, Langtang National Park.
 Langtang Valley Trek introduces tourists to the Tamang and Bhotia traditional villages.
-Langtang Valley trek gives the opportunity to see the vista views of Annapurna South, Ghengu Liru, Langtang Lirung, Shalbachum, Ganesh Himal, and Mt.
+Langtang Valley trek allows you to see the vista views of Annapurna South, Ghengu Liru, Langtang Lirung, Shalbachum, Ganesh Himal, and Mt.
 Manaslu.
-As if the tantalizing views aren’t enough, Langtang Valley trek takes you through green pastures, dense forests with various flora and fauna along the way.
+As if the tantalizing views aren’t enough, the Langtang Valley trek takes you through green pastures, and dense forests with various flora and fauna along the way.
 In a favorable condition, one might even spot rare animals like Red Panda, Starting from Syabrubesi, the trek leads to the highest elevation of above 5000 m at Tserko Ri.
 The cheese factories in Sing Gompa and Kyangjin are worth a visit.
-The mountains surrounding the Langtang valley make the region all the more special.
+The mountains surrounding the Langtang Valley make the region all the more special.

 Table of Contents

 - Destination: Langtang Village, Kyagjin Ri, Tserko Ri

 - Highest Elevation: Tserko Ri at 5033 m

 - Scenic Views of Langtang Lirung, Gang Chhenpo, Naya Kanga, Sisa Pangma, Dorje Lakpa, Surya Peak and Yala Peak

 - Witness diverse wildlife like Snow Leopard, Black Beer, Musk Deer, Wild Boar, and Red Panda

 - Visit Kyangjin Gompa, Local Yak cheese factory located in Kyangjin and Sing Gompa

 - Experience the culture of the Tamang community